AstarNetwork/astar-docs/docs/learn/dapp-staking-v3/dapp-staking-faq.md

 :::info
 It is possible that by the launch of dApp staking v3, Ledger generic app will be launched, completely removing this limitation.

+Keep an eye out on this page and official announcements for more info as it becomes available.
 :::

 ### Q: I am a Leger Astar EVM App User, what do I need to do?